Big Jubilee Read: Selection process

 An initial long-list was compiled from readers' suggestions, and a panel of librarians, booksellers and "literature specialists" made the choice of 70 titles, aiming "to engage all readers in the discovery and celebration of great books".
 The project received funding from the Arts Council and is supported by Libraries Connected and the Booksellers Association.

 The organisers hope that the project will "celebrate the joy of reading and the power that it has to connect people across the country and among nations".
 Nineteen of the books are winners of the Booker Prize.

-Most of the books are novels written in English, but there are also poetry collections such as Death of a Naturalist and short story collections including The Boat, while One Moonlit Night was published in Welsh as Un Nos Ola Leuad, Le Procès-Verbal and Our Lady of the Nile were originally in French, and Shuggie Bain is in English but with dialogue in Scots.
+Most of the books are novels written in English, but there are also poetry collections such as Death of a Naturalist and short story collections including The Boat, while One Moonlit Night was published in Welsh as Un Nos Ola Leuad; Le Procès-Verbal and Our Lady of the Nile were originally in French; and Shuggie Bain is in English but has dialogue in Scots.